joved-git/howto-howto/README.md

 # How to use it (whatis mode)

-Kite allows to give you a brief summary of each keyword (same as for 'kite <keyword> above).
+Kite allows to give you a brief summary of each keyword (same as for 'kite [keyword]' above).

 ```
  $ kite whatis <keyword | id>